Financial examiners held about 62,800 jobs in 2021. The largest employers of financial examiners were as follows:

 |Securities, commodity contracts, and other financial investments and related activities||14|

 |Management of companies and enterprises||9|

 Financial examiners typically work in offices.
 They frequently have to travel to inspect a bank onsite.

 Financial examiners typically need a bachelor’s degree that includes some coursework in accounting.
 Entry-level examiners are trained on the job by senior examiners.

-After a few years of experience, financial examiners can advance to a senior examiner position.
-Requirements for these positions vary by employer but often require a master’s degree in either accounting or business or becoming a Certified Public Accountant (CPA).
+After a few years of experience, financial examiners may advance to a senior examiner position.
+Senior examiners handle more complex cases and may lead examination teams.
+Requirements for these positions vary, but employers often prefer candidates who have a master’s degree in either accounting or business administration or who are Certified Public Accountants (CPAs).

 Analytical skills.
 Financial examiners need strong analytical skills to evaluate how well the managers of financial institutions are handling risk and whether the individual loans the institution makes are safe.

 Detail oriented.
 Financial examiners must pay close attention to details when reviewing balance sheets to identify risky assets.